-Robust, science-based, and open-source nature risk assessment methodology, developed in partnership with UNEP-WCMC
+Robust, science-based, and open-source nature risk assessment methodology, developed in partnership with UNEP-WCMC.

 Developed in partnership with UNEP-WCMC.
-See user example, CTBC here.

 Completed, Asset Level, Company Level and Portfolio Level, Direct Operations, Terrestrial Biome.
-Supply chain, Country level and Marine ecosystem, Deforestation and Freshwater ecosystem and risk mitigation, integrated in version 2.0.
+Supply chain, Country level and Marine ecosystem, Deforestation and Freshwater ecosystem and risk mitigation, integrated in future versions.

-- Co-developed the GLOBIO model in 2002 with UNEP GRID-Ardenal and PBL Netherlands Environmental Assessment Agency and introduced the concept of Mean Species Abundance - Co-Developed the ENCORE Tool and framework in partnership with the Natural Capital Finance Alliance - Trusted knowledge hub on nature and biodiversity, curating and contributing to leading datasets including IBAT Alliance, Nature Map Initiative, UN Biodiversity Lab, among others.
+- The Nature Risk Profile is publicly available and opensource. - All indicators are sourced from peer-reviewed science and their methodologies are publicly available. - UNEP-WCMC co-developed the ENCORE Tool and framework in partnership with Global Canopy and the UNEP Finance Initiative (UNEP FI); is a trusted knowledge hub on nature and biodiversity, curating and contributing to leading datasets including IBAT Alliance, Nature Map Initiative, UN Biodiversity Lab, among others.

-S&P Global's Nature & Biodiversity Risk dataset applies the Nature Risk Profile methodology by combining essential sustainability intelligence on corporate entities and their assets with geospatial datasets on nature and biodiversity.
+S&P Global's Nature & Biodiversity Solutions apply the Nature Risk Profile methodology by combining essential sustainability intelligence on corporate entities and their assets with geospatial datasets on nature and biodiversity.

-With the aim to learn from and guide clients towards a better understanding of nature-related risks and opportunities while test-driving the TNFD's Beta framework.
+With the aim to learn from and guide clients towards a better understanding of nature-related risks and opportunities while test-driving the TNFD's framework.